 Many classes of antimicrobials have been used to treat

 both humans and livestock [4].
 They include: β-lactams (Penicillins and Cephalosporins); Sulphonamides with or without Trimethoprim; Tetracyclines; Macrolides, Lincosa- mides, and Streptogramins; and Quinolones including Fluoroquinolones [51].
-Classes most used to treat livestock are Penicillin derivatives, such as Ampicillin and Cloxacillin; Sulphonamide, e.g., Tyrosine, used for the treatment of metritis and acute mastitis in cattle, sheep, and goats, en- teritis, pneumonia, erysipelas, infectious arthritis in swine, and chronic respiratory disease in chickens [9].
+Classes most used to treat livestock are Penicillin derivatives, such as Ampicillin and Cloxacillin; Sulphonamide, e.g., Tyrosine, used for the treatment of metritis and acute mastitis in cattle, sheep, and goats, enteritis, pneumonia, erysipelas, infectious arthritis in swine, and chronic respiratory disease in chickens [9].
 Tetracycline and Co-trimoxazole (containing sulfamethoxazole and tri- methoprim) are two most-used antimicrobials for pro- phylaxis and as growth promoters in livestock rearing, to increase productivity [9].
 Most of these are also used in Kenya.
 Resistance, particularly to the commonly available

 5